MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/workload-groups.md

 title: Workload groups - Azure Data Explorer
 description: This article describes workload groups in Azure Data Explorer.
 services: data-explorer
-author: yonileibowitz
+author: orspod
-ms.author: yonil
+ms.author: orspodek
-ms.reviewer: orspod
+ms.reviewer: yonil
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 12/31/2020
+ms.date: 01/18/2021
 ---
 # Workload groups (Preview)

 A workload group serves as a container for requests (queries, commands) that have similar classification criteria.
 A workload allows for aggregate monitoring of the requests, and defines policies for the requests.
 When a request's execution begins, the request is classified and assigned to a specific workload group.
 Then, the request runs using the policies assigned to the workload group.

 You can define up to 10 custom workload groups, excluding the two built-in workload groups.

+> [!NOTE]
+> Requests that aren't queries or control commands aren't included in the scope of workload groups.
+For example: streaming ingestion requests.

 ## Built-in workload groups

 There are two pre-defined workload groups: [the `internal` workload group](#the-internal-workload-group) and [the `default` workload group](#the-default-workload-group).

-### The `default` workload group
+### Default workload group

 Requests are classified into the `default` group when any of the following conditions is met:

 * There are no criteria to classify a request.
-* An attempt to classify the request into a non-existent group.
+* An attempt was made to classify the request into a non-existent group.
-* A general classification failure.
+* A general classification failure has occurred.

 You can: